neogeographica/chaintool/README.rst

    python3.7 -m pip install git+https://github.com/neogeographica/chaintool

-Note that it's preferable to use an explicit Python-version executable like :command:`python3.7` instead of just :command:`python3`.
-If you install using :command:`python3` and it is a symbolic link that is later changed to point to some different Python version, chaintool will stop working.
+Note that it's preferable to use an explicit Python-version executable like ``python3.7`` instead of just ``python3``.
+If you install using ``python3`` and it is a symbolic link that is later changed to point to some different Python version, chaintool will stop working.
 (This has to do with how the package-installation process hardcodes Python executable paths into the command scripts that it generates.)

-If you later need to uninstall chaintool (with :command:`pip uninstall`) and then re-install it for a newer version of Python, your local data and configuration will be preserved.
+If you later need to uninstall chaintool (with ``pip uninstall``) and then re-install it for a newer version of Python, your local data and configuration will be preserved.

 .. _Python Package Index: https://pypi.org/project/chaintool